Laptop Will Not Turn On/Dead Condition

 How to troubleshoot this types of laptop steps:—

-- Does the laptop have any ?
+- Does the laptop have any signs of life?
 These include spinning fans, blinking lights, or beeps.
 These beeps or flashing lights often correspond to a specific issue which you can fix.
 For example, two beeps when a Dell laptop starts up generally indicates an issue with the RAM.

 If none of these steps work, you might need to replace the motherboard or take it to a repair shop that can work on the issue with the motherboard.
 If the laptop has a separate power input board that is attached to the motherboard with a cable, you could try replacing that part first.
 Sometimes the motherboard works fine but isn’t receiving any power because of a bad power port.